 Yes, we have comics based on the character.
 But frankly, the character and world Moorcock built deserves more.
 It’s high time this movie(s) get made!
 If you have never read the books, here’s a good explanation of why you should read the books.

 We’ve gotten some great responses to this article, please, share to social media and tag actors and directors you think might actually want to make an Elric of Melnibonè movie.
 It may never happen, but perhaps if we tag the right people, it could.

 What do you think?
 Should Hollywood get to making an Elric of Melnibonè movie?
-Let us know in the comments below or on Twitter, or Facebook.
+Please share your thoughts on any of the social media pages listed below.
 You can also comment on our MeWe page by joining the MeWe social network.

 Last Updated on May 17, 2021.